 Sydney course locations

-Real First Aid training methods are changing the face of first aid delivery in Sydney.
+Real Response training methods are changing the face of first aid delivery in Sydney.
 Our courses utilise enhanced simulation based training familiar to paramedics, medical professionals and the military, where ‘learning by doing’ results in capabilities far beyond the reach of traditional deskbound learning.
-Real First Aid course graduates are ready, willing and able to respond in a timely manner to any accident or emergency the moment training is complete.
+Real Response course graduates are ready, willing and able to respond in a timely manner to any accident or emergency the moment training is complete.

-Real First Aid also holds ‘Public Courses’ for individuals and groups who want to make a difference in the lives of those around them.
+Real Response also holds ‘Public Courses’ for individuals and groups who want to make a difference in the lives of those around them.
 The public courses at Parramatta and Bondi are extremely popular and delivered at regular intervals during the year.
-Real First Aid public courses including Provide CPR (HLTAID001) and Provide First Aid (HLTAID003) introduce newcomers to all essential basic principles of first aid.
+Real Response public courses including Provide CPR (HLTAID001) and Provide First Aid (HLTAID003) introduce newcomers to all essential basic principles of first aid.
 Courses are held at:

 - Lake Parramatta Reserve, Illawong Drive, North Parramatta